 Over the past couple of years, short term loan space has become crowded with the entry of several dozen Chinese and US-based companies such as Cashbean, Gorupee, Moneed, Cashmama, Branch and Tala.
 However, a major chunk of companies linked to China shut their operations as the Indian government banned foreign direct investment flowing from the neighbouring country under the automatic route.

-The company directly competes with Slice, ZestMoney, LoanTap, PaySense, MoneyTap, Slice and IndiaLends among a few others.
-EarlySalary is one of the handful of companies in this space to raise money in the last 12 months.
-MoneyTap had raised Rs 500 crore from RTP Global, ATG and Sequoia India in January this year whereas Bengaluru-based Slice (formerly Slice Pay) closed $6 million in pre Series B round in June.
+The company directly competes with Slice, ZestMoney, LoanTap, PaySense, MoneyTap, and IndiaLends among a few others.
+EarlySalary is one of the handfuls of companies in this space to raise money in the last 12 months.
+MoneyTap had raised Rs 500 crore from RTP Global, ATG and Sequoia India in January this year whereas Bengaluru-based Slice (formerly Slice Pay) closed $6 million in pre-Series B round in June.